Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Bijunctive positive case

 Now we present the guessing step.
 Let $f'\in F$ be the first (leftmost) connection such that there exists at least one pair $(u,v) \in \pairs'_{j_1,j_d}$ with $u\leq_1 \vtx_1(f')$ and $v\leq_d \vtx_d(f')$; in case no such $f'$ exists, let $f'$ be the vertex $t$ (with a convention $\vtx_1(t) = \vtx_d(t) = t$).
 Let $f$ be the immediate predecessor of $f'$ in $F$ (or the last element of $F$, if $f'=t$, or $f=s$ if $f'$ is the first element of $F$, with again a convention $\vtx_1(s) = \vtx_d(s) = s$) and note that $\vtx_1(f) <_1 \vtx_1(f')$ and $\vtx_d(f)\leq_d \vtx_d(f').$

 First, we branch on $f$ and $f'$ (unless they are equal $s$ or $t$, respectively) and end up in the case where both $f$ and $f'$ have canonical assignments (we use a convention that $t$ is a canonical assignment of $f'=t$ and $s$ is a cannonical assignment of $f=s$).
-If $f'$ has the canonical assignment in which $\vtx_1(f')$ (and $\vtx_d(f')$ by Lemma~\ref{lem:connsame}) is assigned with $s$, the pair $(u,v)$ is not satisfied; in particular, it must be soft.
+If $f'$ has the canonical assignment in which $\vtx_1(f')$ (and $\vtx_d(f')$ by Claim~\ref{claim:connsame}) is assigned with $s$, the pair $(u,v)$ is not satisfied; in particular, it must be soft.
 Therefore, each bundle in the preimage of $(u,v)$ can be deleted (thus decreasing the budget $k$ by 1 each time).
-We guess if this is the case, cleanup and recurse.
+We guess if this is the case, and if yes then we proceed as above, cleanup, and recurse.

 Henceforth, we consider the case when the canonical assignment on $f'$ which sets $\vtx_1(f')$ and $\vtx_d(f')$ with $t.$ The algorithm guesses whether the cannonical assignment of $f$ sets $\vtx_1(f)$ and $\vtx_d(f)$ to $s$ or to $t$.
 We consider a few mutually exclusive subcases, that is, for each subcase it is assumed that none of the preceding subcases are applicable.